yodrew/yodrew.github.io/_pages/make.md

 ### metric

 All measurements are in metric.
-Most are in millimeters with -, x, or +.
+Lone numerals are in millimeters, marked by -, x, +, or, in drawings, a space.
 Examples:

 - 50- = 50mm
 - 50--60- = 50mm to 60mm